postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 * NTLM Authentication [Beta]

-**Note**: These authorization types are availble only for Postman native apps.
+**Note**: NTLM and Bearer token are only available in Postman native apps.
+All other authorization types are available in Postman native apps and the Chrome app.
+Note that Chrome app is being deprecated.

 [![auth menu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_menu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_menu.png)